 Alcohol marine stoves are a safe choice; if there’s a fire, it can fire out with water.
 These marine stoves, which heat through pressurized tanks or non-pressurized burners, come in a wide variety.

 On the downside, alcohol lacks a high heat level, which puts it on the less efficient side.
 It’s also expensive and gives off an unpleasant odor.

 Electric Marine Stoves

 Electric stoves are considered the safest choice as they do not have an open flame.
 However, they are also the most expensive choice and are primarily used on large powerboats and super-yachts as they require a large amount of electricity from generators.

 Induction stoves are the new trend on the market.
-Induction cooktops heat food via magnetic fields, and that requires compatible cookware with perfectly flat bottoms.
+Induction cooktops heat food via magnetic fields, requiring compatible cookware with perfectly flat bottoms.

-This type of stove’s advantages include increased safety — clothing and paper towels coming into contact with the burner simply can’t burn.
+This stove’s advantages include increased safety — clothing and paper towels coming into contact with the burner can’t burn.

-They put the least extra heat into the boat than any other type of stove and cook the food faster.
-Also, induction stoves have a flat surface and are easy to clean, and can double as extra counter space.
+They put the most little extra heat into the boat than any other type of stove and cook the food faster.
+Also, induction stoves have a flat surface, are easy to clean, and can double as extra counter space.